-Rod Lawton debates whether it’s necessary to fixate on the sensor size, and wonders why we are so obsessed by size, and in particular the full-frame sensor, found in the best full-frame cameras.
+Rod Lawton debates the importance of sensor size, and questions our preoccupation with it; in particular the full-frame sensor, found in the best full-frame cameras.

-Everyone, it seems, aspires towards a bigger sensor, with full-frame being the ultimate ‘professional’ choice and medium format a distant and impractical dream for many (until the cameras get cheaper and the lenses faster).
-According to popular perception, it seems, everything else from APS-C to Micro Four Thirds and – heaven forbid – smaller formats is just a poor-quality substitute.
+Everyone, it seems, aspires towards a bigger sensor, with full-frame being the ultimate ‘professional’ choice – medium format remains a fantasy for many (until the cameras get cheaper and the lenses faster).
+There is a common perception that everything else from APS-C to Micro Four Thirds and – heaven forbid – smaller formats, are merely poor-quality substitutes.

 But hold on.
-Is this fixation on sensor size actually healthy?
-Maybe it’s time for a little reality check.
+Is this fixation on sensor size actually healthy and helpful?
+Let’s investigate.

 1. The cost of the kit

 Full-frame cameras cost more.
-Of course, they do, because they’re ‘better’.
-So unless your financial resources are unlimited (lucky you), this means a rebalancing of your cash reserves, which means less on lenses, less on photo trips, less on model hire and so on.
-Or if you do this for a living you charge your clients more.
+Of course they do, because they’re ‘better’.
+This means a rebalancing of resources, leaving the average punter less to spend on lenses, kit, on photography trips, model hire etc. Or if you do this for a living, you charge your clients more.

 APS-C cameras are usually seen as the poor relation, but that’s because companies that make both formats market them that way – as cheaper ‘amateur’ alternatives.